Open-QKD-Network/cqptoolkit/TLS.md

 ## YubiHSM2

 The yubihsm-connector program needs to be running for the pkcs11 tool to work.
-Binaries are provided for ubuntu but as yet there is no soruce available.
+Binaries are provided for Ubuntu but as yet there is no source available.
 The default password is 0001password, the 0001 is the authtoken.

-> **Arch linux**
+> **Arch Linux**
 >
 > Use `debtap` to convert the ubuntu 18.04 release to pacman packages.
 > Alter the dependencies for the setup package to suit.